What You Need to Know About: Powered By People

 What Does Powered By People Cost?

-It's worth noting that some of PBP's retail partners take additional markups on top of that 20%.
-Between PBP's commission and the retailer's margins, the net amount you receive can end up being a relatively small portion of what the product sells for at retail.
-Run the numbers carefully for your specific margins.
+It's worth noting that retailers in PBP's network will take their own markups on top of what you receive.
+Between PBP's monthly fee, the 10% commission, and the retailer's margin, the net amount you receive can end up being a relatively small portion of what the product sells for at retail.

 For makers who bring their own wholesale buyers to PBP's system, commission is 0% on those orders.